apify/actor-templates/templates/python-beautifulsoup/README.md

-# Beautiful Soup & Requests template
+# BeautifulSoup & Requests template

-This Actor uses the popular Requests library to scrape URLs based on its input and then parses HTML using BeautifulSoup and saves results to storage.
-It also uses Apify SDK for URL queue management.
+Example of a web scraper that uses Python Requests to scrape HTML from URLs provided on input, parses it using BeautifulSoup and saves results to storage.

 ## Getting Started

----

 ### Install Apify CLI